JasonNg43/IBMAttrition/README.md

 - Consisting of 5 steps: Problem Statement, Time-series Analysis, Sceniro Analysis, Solutions, Quantifying ROI.

 ### My Tableau Sceneiro Analysis:
+- Analyzed 5 features
-- Sceneiro areas: 5 features.
-Overtime Work (1 feature), Compensation (2 features: Monthly income, Salary Hike), and Management's Impact (2 features: Years since last promotion, Years with current manager)
+-- Overtime Work (1 feature)
+-- Compensation (2 features: Monthly income, Salary Hike) -- Management's Impact (2 features: Years since last promotion, Years with current manager)
 - Rationale: these three factors theoretically can be controlled by the company as independent variables
 - Scenarios will be more granular in level of departments and job roles to provide insights
 - Environment, job and relationship satisfaction will be reported as scenario outcome alongside attrition to quantify impact